-Associate professor of the Dept of Physics of the University of Rome La Sapienza.
+Full professor of the Dept of Physics of the University of Rome La Sapienza.
 Graduated in 1993 with a thesis on the Search of the Higgs Boson with the L3 Experiment, after the PhD moved to SLAC to work on the measurement of CP violation in B decays with the BaBar experiment where he lead the first measurement of sin2beta.
 After being the Physics Coordinator of the BaBar experiment in 2005-2006, he carried on phenomenological studies on the possible nature of candidate tetraquark state.
 Since 2008 he has gradually concentrated on applications of particle physics detectors, starting with diagnostics in laser plasma acceleration and now concentrating on dosimetry in hadrontherapy and the development of a novel radio-guided surgery technique.
 More details in babar.roma1.infn.it/~faccini

 Vincenzo's CV can be downloaded from here

-Researcher of the "Basic and Applied Sciences for Engineering" Department of the University of Rome "La Sapienza".
+Associate Professor of the "Basic and Applied Sciences for Engineering" Department of the University of Rome "La Sapienza".
 Graduated in 2000 the BaBar experiment, he spent his PhD in the Babar experiment working on the study of semileptonic B decays measuring the |Vub| element of the CKM matrix.
 Since 2004 he started the study of leptonic B decays at the LHCb experiment at the LHC collider at CERN, contributing to the Bd,s to µµ decay study.
 In 2009 he also started his activity in the applied research contributing to the Fragmentation studies (FIRST), the secondary production in hadrontherapy beams interaction with PMMA phantoms (Explora collaboration and LNS, GSI, CNAO and HIT measurement campaigns) and dosimetric tasks (RDH, INSIDE).

 Experimental physicist of "Basic and Applied Sciences for Engineering" Department of the University of Rome "La Sapienza" Full professor teaching to bio-engineers

 Expert on detector development, high complexity electronic systems, coordination of composite teams, particle physics techniques applied to biomedics.